pratiksontakke/CSV-File-Reviewer/README.md

 ## Functionality

 - Reviewing and analyzing CSV data from .csv files.
-- Storing data with localStorage
+- Storing data with local storage
+- Clear data button

 ## Flow of User